mdolidon/hamster/README.md

 ## Meet the Hamster

 The Hamster is made to hoard websites, partly or completely, to duplicate their content online or make them available offline.
-It trots across their pages and downloads what needs be.
-It was designed with very large jobs in mind that require a fair amount of flexibility (such as bulletin boards), but is also well suited for simple jobs.
+It trots across their pages following rules that you set.
+It was designed with very large jobs in mind that require a fair amount of flexibility (such as bulletin boards) and emphasized reliability, but is also well suited for simple jobs.

 ## How to